 At the hearing, the judge will ask questions and hear evidence before deciding whether you should be emancipated.
 If the court rules in your favor, you will be issued a declaration of emancipation (copies of which may be given to doctors, schools, landlords, etc.).

 Emancipation from your family can be a touchy subject.
 Many young people who wonder how to get emancipated don’t actually go through the process.
 But for those with legitimate reasons and the means to make it on their own, it’s an important option.
-Consider speaking with a family law attorney in your state to help answer your additional questions.
-An experienced family law attorney will review your case at no initial charge to you and at no obligation.
+Consider speaking with a family law attorney near you to help answer your questions and plan for the future.